lbnl-science-it/Rocky8_April25/README.md

-# Material for HPC Services Lawrencium Supercluster training held on 21st June 2023
+# Material for HPC Services Lawrencium Supercluster training held on 25st April 2024
-This training introduces users to HPC services provided on the Lab’s institutional cluster Lawrencium.
-The training is designed to cover topics useful for new users to get acquainted with the Lawrencium supercluster.
-The training is also beneficial for advanced users for refreshing forgotten concepts.
-The training is conducted virtually and video recording can be accessed on this page.

-Click [here](http://htmlpreview.github.io/?https://github.com/lbnl-science-it/LRC_services_June21/blob/main/slides.html) to view slides.

-In this training, we will give an overview of the Lawrencium supercluster with mostly hands-on sessions.
+This virtual training familarizes users with the new Rocky-8 operating system environment.
+The Rocky-8 testbed has been made available to users on CPU and GPU partitions so that users can compile and test their codes or use the existing applications for their scientific workflow.
+This is a great opportunity to learn about the new OS environment and ask questions so you are prepared for the upcoming system-wide OS migration which will happen on June 27th 2024.
+Rocky-8 documentation is available [here](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/rocky8/).
+For slides click [here](https://docs.google.com/presentation/d/e/2PACX-1vSleKs875JlyNz0J_S8MFVW2eYHg88BArO_gGSxyvm9o6XNxsiq587FBkvpoeXcLu1quMrh26EX_zLr/pub?start=false&loop=false&delayms=3000)

 Here are the primary objectives of the training:

+* Getting account and login
+* Cluster Environment
-     *   Overview of Lawrencium Supercluster
+* Module Overview
-     *   MyLRC Portal : for account/project management
-     *   Open OnDemand Portal : for GUI applications
-     *   Globus : for fast data transfer and sharing
-     *   Software Module Farm : software packages available for researchers
+* Software Stack
-     *   Slurm Job Scheduling : submitting and monitoring jobs

-Date: Wednesday, June 21, 2023
-Time: 10:30PM – 12:00PM
+     - Compilers and Libraries
+     - Python, R and other languages
+     - Tools and apps
+* Building Packages

+Date: Friday, April 25 ,  2024
+Time:  1:00 PM - 2.30 PM

+Prerequisite: A user account is preferred but not required.
+If you are interested in having an account on the Lawrencium supercluster, please visit [our documentation] (https://it.lbl.gov/service/scienceit/) for guidelines.

 Please contact us at hpcshelp@lbl.gov if you have any questions.

 ----------------------------------------------------------------------------------------------
 This repository contains slides for this training.
 The video recording of the training can be access [here](https://it.lbl.gov/resource/hpc/for-users/training-and-tutorials/.).

-The slides are made using Marpit markdown slide deck framework and converted to HTML format using prebuild export slide deck tool in VSCode.